lorainemg/information-retrieval-system/README.md

 - Implements Vector Information Retrieval Model
 - Visual interface using Streamlit
 - Evaluation with different test collections and objective metrics
+- Clustering techniques to group documents
+- Implementation of a crawler to gain information.
+- NLP techniques and different metrics in different collections are applied to check the functionality of the system.

 ## Installation